flamedfury/2021-flamedfury.com/src/about.md

 permalink: "{{ page.filePathStem }}.html"
 ---

-hey 👋, i'm [fLaMEd](https://neocities.org/site/flamedfury/) 🔥, and i'm the [webmaster](https://justinjackson.ca/webmaster/) of flamedfury. i have been [a citizen of the internet since 1996](memoirs.html). i love the web, but not all things about the web. [i have a huge dislike for the current commercialisation, monitisation, and walled garden silo approach of the modern web](manifesto.html).
+hey 👋, i'm [fLaMEd](https://neocities.org/site/flamedfury/) 🔥, and i'm the [webmaster](https://justinjackson.ca/webmaster/) of flamedfury. i have been [a citizen of the internet since 1996](memoirs.html). i love the web (as well as the internet), but not all things about the web. [i have a huge dislike for the current commercialisation, monitisation, and walled garden silo approach of the modern web](manifesto.html).

 ## why i have a homepage